Applying to study

 For an indication of (ATAR) cut-offs for courses offered in 2014, please see the 2014 cut-offs.

 Most institutions have an Educational Access Scheme (EAS) for applicants who have experienced long-term educational disadvantage.
 To qualify, applicants must demonstrate that their educational performance during years 11 and/or 12 or equivalent has been seriously affected by circumstances beyond their control.

 For further information about EAS, or to obtain a booklet and application form, call the Course Information Centre on 1300 897 669, visit Student Central or contact UAC (opens in a new window).

-On-time EAS applications close 27 September 2013.
-Late EAS applications forconsideration in the UAC Main Round close 3 January 2014.
-Applications are not available for Mid Year intake.
+On-time EAS applications for the 2015 admission period close 30 September 2014.
+Late EAS applications for consideration in the UAC Main Round close early January 2015.

 UWS elite athletes or performers bonus scheme